 There are a number of places where you can shop for gold in Mumbaii.
 One is the famous Zaveri Bazaar, where you find several gold jewellery shops lined-up.
 The renowned names for shops in Mumbai include Tribhoovandas Bhimji Zaveri and Tanishq among others.
 There is also a diamond market, which Mumbai is famous for.
 There are a host of other places, where you can buy gold from including the local shops around.

 If international price of gold fall, prices in Mumbai are likely to fall.
 Hence, it is imperative to first predict the price of gold in the international markets.
 These of course depend on a host of factors like how bond yields are faring.
 When bond yields rise, it ensures that gold prices in the international markets fall and hence gold rates in Mumbai.
 We believe that gold prices in Mumbai are not going to rise in a hurry.
 There are a number of factors for this belief.
 Among these include the fact that as interest rates in the US rise, it would lead to bond yields rising and when that happens, it could lead to a gold prices falling.
-Hence, if you are looking to buy gold now in Mumbai, we suggest that you wait for sometime, as we beleive that gold rates are going to move downwards.
+Hence, if you are looking to buy gold now in Mumbai, we suggest that you wait for sometime, as we believe that gold rates are going to move downwards.
+However, it is always difficult to predict the movement of gold and hence you might want to seek expert opinion before buying.

 Gold rates are largely determined by demand and supply in the international markets.
 So, if the international prices of gold fall, the prices of gold in Mumbai would also react.
 The international prices of gold depend a whole lot on geo-political worries and various other factors like economic development etc.